 This year, mark your calendar for Jan.
-17 and make a plan to get involved.
-Here are some ideas to help you get started.
+15 and make a plan to get involved.

-Make MLK Day a Day On, not a Day Off by finding a volunteer opportunity.
+Make MLK Day “a Day On, not a Day Off” by finding a volunteer opportunity.
 Volunteering is always needed, but on dedicated days like MLK Day, there are typically additional opportunities available.
 Community centers, schools, places of worship, food pantries and shelters near you may be hosting extra projects.
-You can search Points of Light’s Engage to find virtual and in-person volunteer opportunities, or find a Points of Light Global Network affiliate near you.
+You can search Points of Light’s Engage to find virtual and in-person volunteer opportunities, or find a Points of Light Global Network affiliate near you to partner with.

 Listen and Learn

 A big part of advocating for civil and human rights is listening and learning.
 When we hear from others about their perspectives and the life experiences that have shaped their identities, we can better honor who they are and where they come from.
-Plus, our own perspectives are expanded.
+Plus, we have the opportunity to expand our own perspectives.
 You can also learn how to support and advocate for people of color through Points of Light’s Listen.
 Learn.
 Act to End Racism initiative, in partnership with Morehouse College.

 Dr. King knew how critical it was for every citizen in the U.S. to have their voice heard through voting, coining the phrase “Give Us the Ballot” in his 1957 speech.
-The United States midterm elections will take place on Tuesday, Nov, 8, 2022, but that doesn’t mean it’s too soon to get involved.
+The United States national elections will take place on Tuesday, Nov.
+5, 2024, but that doesn’t mean it’s too soon to get involved.
 Voting is a crucial part of driving change at the systemic level.
 Start by making sure you’re registered to vote, then educate yourself on the issues and the people on this year’s ballot.
 You may also dedicate time to protecting democracy by advocating for voting rights for all Americans.
 Then, don’t forget to mark your calendar to ensure you’re ready to vote in November.